-All Libraries will be closed on Tuesday, 10/9 in observance of Indigenous Peoples' Day.
-We will reopen on Tuesday 10/10 at 10am.
+All libraries will be closed Monday, October 13th in observance of indigenous Peoples' Day.

 reading suggestions